primiano/perfetto-docs/docs/design-docs/heapprofd-wire-protocol.md

 ## Changes to client
-The client will no longer need a socket pool, as all operations are done on the same shared memory buffer and the single signalling socket.
-Instead, the data is written to the shared memory buffer, and then a single byte is sent on the signalling socket in nonblocking mode.
+The client will no longer need a socket pool, as all operations are done on the same shared memory buffer and the single signaling socket.
+Instead, the data is written to the shared memory buffer, and then a single byte is sent on the signaling socket in nonblocking mode.

 We need to be careful about which operation we use to copy the callstack to the shared memory buffer, as `memcpy(3)` can crash on the stack frame guards due to source hardening.